Sofia Richie Poses Shirtless In Snakeskin Suit, Announces Collaboration With Missguided

 Sofia Richie showed of her wild side in her latest Instagram post.
 The model shared a series of sexy, shirtless snaps for her 5.3 million followers to enjoy.
-In the provocative photos, Sofia wore a pair of figure-hugging snakeskin patterned pants and matching trench coat.
+In the provocative photos, Sofia wore a pair of figure-hugging snakeskin patterned pants and a matching trench coat.
 The 21-year-old opted to forgo a top, leaving little to the imagination.
 Sofia’s washboard abs and ample cleavage were on full-display.
 The social media star paired the sultry look with a statement necklace and earrings.
 She wore glamorous makeup and slicked back her honey-colored hair into a ponytail.

 In the caption, Sofia revealed the outfit is a part of her collaboration with Missguided.
 She announced the collection will be available on September 17.